 Like your thermostat, the CO2 sensor should not be mounted or set near outside doors or windows as this can make space appear to have more fresh air than it actually does.

 Another key factor when choosing a location for your CO2 monitor is that people breathing on the device will negatively affect the reading.
-You will want to take that into consideration or mount the device in a location where visitors will not congregate.
+You will want to take that into consideration and mount the device in a location where visitors will not congregate.

 An example of a wall-mounted CO2 monitor is the WiFi Indoor Air Quality Monitor.
 These devices are best used where a single space or multiple spaces with common occupancy patterns are being ventilated.
 Indoor Air Quality monitors are the perfect solution for intelligent buildings, intelligent house systems, and air quality collection systems.